wix-incubator/sentry-monitor/README.md

 ## Big Idea

-Every five minutes (or something like that), the job should run, check all events in the last five minutes, and filter to those that meet some predetermined search criteria.
-The data is summarized nicely and sent to New Relic and Anodot, where we can build dashboards and anomaly detection.
+A job runs every five minutes that reviews all Sentry events in the last five minutes, and filters to those that meet some predetermined search criteria.
+The data is then summarized nicely and sent to New Relic and Anodot, where we can build dashboards and anomaly detection.

-## How it's done
+For more discussion of the how and why, see [this blog post](http://www.aarongreenwald.com/blog/sentry-new-relic-anodot-integration)

+## The Basic Mechanism

 The main artifact of this repo is a web server with a single endpoint.
 A cron job should `POST` to this endpoint once every five minutes, triggering the job.
 This architecture allows it to be deployed on any number of servers with failover support and allows it to be safely restarted.

-Main KPIs:
+## What You End Up With

+For each filter:

-1. Total Error Count: Number of events that occurred in the last five minutes that meet the criteria
+1. Total Event Count: Number of events that occurred in the last five minutes that meet the criteria
-1. Trending Errors: List of Sentry issues (groups of events that Sentry considers to be the same problem) that occurred in the last five minutes along with a link to Sentry, a description, and the number of actual events that occurred in the last five minutes.
+1. Sentry issues (groups of events that Sentry considers to be the same problem) that occurred in the last five minutes along with a link to Sentry, a description, and the number of actual events that occurred in the last five minutes matching this issue.
+(This data is not sent to Anodot.)

 ## Usage